riscv-verification/RVVI/README.md

-First is the interface to the internals of the RTL of the core's micro-architecture to provide values, state, and events related to the internal signals up to several of the testbench components.
+First is the interface to the internals of the RTL of the core's micro-architecture to provide values, state, and events related to the internal signals up to several of the test bench components.
 Traditionally this was done to provide tracing capabilities such as for log file writing.
 In the past, this interface or similar has been used to create a 'tracer'.